open-telemetry/opentelemetry-php/README.md

 SEMCONV_VERSION=1.8.0 make semconv
 ```

-Run it from you bash compatible shell in the root of this repository.
+Run this command in the root of this repository.

 ## Styling
 We use [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) for our code linting and standards fixer.
 The associated configuration for this standards fixer can be found in the root of the repository [here](https://github.com/open-telemetry/opentelemetry-php/blob/master/.php_cs)

-To ensure that your code is stylish, you can run the follwing command:
+To ensure that your code follows our coding standards, you can run:
 ```bash
 make style
 ```

-from your bash compatible shell.
-This process will print out the fixes that it is making to your
+This command executes a required test that also runs during CI.
+This process performs the required fixes and prints them out.
-associated files.
-Usually this process is performed as part of a code checkin.
-This process runs during CI and is a required check.
-Code that doesn't follow this style pattern will emit a failure in CI.
+Code that doesn't meet the style pattern will emit a failure with GitHub actions.

 ## Static Analysis
 We use [Phan](https://github.com/phan/phan/) for static analysis.
-Currently our phan configuration is just a standard default analysis configuration.
+Currently, our phan configuration is just a standard default analysis configuration.
 You can use our phan docker wrapper to easily perform static analysis on your changes.

 To run Phan, one can run the following command:
 ```bash
 make phan
 ```
-from your bash compatible shell.
 This process will return 0 on success.
 Usually this process is performed as part of a code checkin.
 This process runs during CI and is a required check.
 Code that doesn't match the standards that we have defined in our [phan config](https://github.com/open-telemetry/opentelemetry-php/blob/master/.phan/config.php) will emit a failure in CI.